untitaker/in-app-browser-framebreaker/README.md

 references).
 A lot of advice is outdated, and so will this website for sure.

 This repo provides a website with a button that breaks the website out of the in-app browser.
-Tested as of 2022 with TikTok's and Instagram's in-app browser.
+Tested as of 2022 with TikTok's and Instagram's in-app browser **on Android**.
+I don't have an iOS device to test on.

 [See demo here.](https://untitaker.github.io/in-app-browser-framebreaker)